GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc-mysql.md

 ### Service Account Impersonation

-The Java Connector supports service account impersonation with the `delegates` JDBC connection property.
+The Java Connector supports service account impersonation with the `targetPrincipal` JDBC connection property.
 When enabled, all API requests are made impersonating the supplied service account.
 The IAM principal must have the iam.serviceAccounts.getAccessToken permission or the role roles/iam.serviceAccounts.serviceAccountTokenCreator.